-Air filters are available in a myriad of materials.
-These include: fabrics, paper, plastics, metals like stainless steel, carbon, and foam.
-Plastic materials are often used to make electrostatic filters, because plastics increase the natural static charge of friction, attracting dust particles.
-Carbon air filters work a bit differently from most filters as well, by generating chemical reactions within itself to attract and remove pollutants from air streams.
+Carbon air filters work a bit differently from most filters, by generating chemical reactions within itself to attract and remove pollutants from air streams.

-To ensure both the highest level of air filtration and maximum efficiency, interested parties should make sure, first, that the density of the media they’ll be filtering matches the capabilities of the filter fiber material and density, and possibly its adhesion.
-Users who regularly clean and service their air filters should expect them to perform well beyond their replacement date.
+To ensure both the highest level of air filtration and maximum efficiency, you should first make sure that the density of the media that you will be filtering matches the capabilities of the filter fiber material and density.
+Depending on your filter type, you may also need to check that the media you’re filtering matches your filter’s adhesion capabilities.
+If you regularly clean and service your air filtration system, you can expect it to perform well beyond its replacement date.

 Air filters are beholden to a number of different standards, depending on their application, industry of use and location.
 Many industries do not put out their own standards, but go by the standard recommendations of trusted organizations, such as ASME.
 For in-home air filtering, the EPA goes by a rating system that assigns efficiency ratings from 1 to 20.
 (Efficiency is based on a filter’s ability to resist airflow, ability to remove particles, as well as its general durability.)
 This system is called MERV, which stands for Minimum Efficiency Reporting Value.
 It is put out by another trusted organization, the American Society for Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).